 About halfway between Essaouira and Marrakesh, you will see enormous Argan trees on both sides of the road.
 These Argan trees are frequently climbed by goats.
-Argan oil is produced by several women’s cooperatives and it is used to prepare couscous, salads, and is traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by European manufacturers.
+Also, Argan oil is produced by several women’s cooperatives and it is used to prepare couscous, salads.
+Also, it is traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by European manufacturers.
 A stop at one of these cooperatives is worth it to see how Berber women squeezed the Argan fruits between hands to extract this precious oil.
 Overnight stay at a hotel in Marrakech.

 Day 13: Marrakesh

 During the visit to the city, you will see the Koutoubia Mosque, built in the twelfth century in the reign of the Almoravid Dynasty.
-You will go through narrow streets and allies in the ancient city and will pass by “seven saints” which during the reign of Moulay Ismail, the festival of the seven saints was founded by the request of the Sultan.
+Not to mention that you will go through narrow streets and allies in the ancient city and will pass by “seven saints” which during the reign of Moulay Ismail.
+The festival of the seven saints was founded by the request of the Sultan.
 The tombs of several renowned figures were moved to Marrakesh to attract pilgrims.
 Overnight in the same hotel.

 Day 14: Marrakesh – Explore Marrakesh

-After the full guided tour, you will be able to discover more of the this Red City of Marrakesh on your own and become familiarized with the alleyways of the medina.
-You may go on a shopping tour on your own in a local market and the scattered shops by the Square or spend your last night enjoying the traditional Moroccan facilities of your hotel.
+After the full guided tour.
+Firstly, you will be able to discover more of this Red City of Marrakesh on your own.
+And become familiarized with the alleyways of the medina. secondly, You may go on a shopping tour on your own in a local market and the scattered shops by the Square or spend your last night enjoying the traditional Moroccan facilities of your hotel.